bdweix/MiniC-to-Wasm-Compiler/README.md

 # Web Assembly

+### Note: this is an old repository from my senior year of college "Programming Languages" course.
+As a final project, I built a (very simple) compiler to turn `MiniC` code into web assembly.

 **Goal**: compile `MiniC` assembly code into Web Assembly `wasm`.

 **Proposed Solution**: all web assembly code can be represented in a more readble, `.wat` text format.
 The proposed solution will involve compiling `MIPS` code generated from the `MiniC` compiler, into `S-Expressions`.
 The fundamental units of WASM are modules, and can be thought of as a "tree of nodes that describe the modules structure and code" ([source](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format)).
 We can build a compiler that will compile the list of assembly instructions into a list of `S-Expressions` .
 This `.wat` file can then be converted to `.wasm` using existing toolchains.
 Once complete a user would be able to run the code below and have an outputted `program.asm`, `program.dbg`, and `program.wat`: